kjirou/jquery.tempura/README.md

 - The `data-bind="dataKey"` is related to `$(selector).tempura({ dataKey:".." })`.
 - `string` or `number` values changes node by `$node.text(value)`.
-- If you don't assign to binded node, then the node is not effected.
+- If you don't assign data to binded node, then the node is not effected.

 ### 2. Change visiblity

-In source:
+Before:
 ```
 <div class="welcome-page">
   <h1 data-bind="title">Title</h1>